45+ Indiana Religious Sites

 7650 Oaklandon Rd, Indianapolis, IN

-Located outside of the Servants of Christ Lutheran Church, a prayer garden is open to the community as a quiet retreat for prayer and reflection.
-Stations of both the Cross and the Resurrection are set along the prayer garden’s path to help guide you.
+Located outside the Servants of Christ Lutheran Church, a prayer garden is open to the community as a quiet retreat for prayer and reflection.
+Stations of the Cross and the Resurrection are set along the path to help guide you.
 The garden is open year-round during daylight hours.

 Shrine of Christ’s Passion, Saint John